Science

 So, while the common saying that “in space, no one can hear you scream” is essentially true in the context of sound waves traveling through a medium, space is not completely silent in the broader sense of wave phenomena.

-All Planet Sounds From Space
+Sounds In Space

 NASA: Spooky Sounds from Across the Solar System